clpo13/wikiget/wikiget.1.md

     fetched from the default site, which is "commons.wikimedia.org".
 If it's the fully-qualified URL of a file description page, like *https://en.wikipedia.org/wiki/File:Example.jpg*, the file is fetched from the site in the URL, in this case "en.wikipedia.org".

+*BATCHFILE*

+:   In batch download mode (activated with \-**a** or \-\-**batch**), this is a text file containing multiple
+    file names or URLs to be downloaded, one per line.
+If an error is encountered during download, execution stops immediately and the offending filename is printed.

 \-**s**, \-\-**site** *SITE*